HaoWang95/selftaught-note/Flutter/flutterday2.md

 # The UI layouts.
 Every piece of UI is a widget.
 Based on notes of day1, there are some common widgets.
-- Layout: Row, Column, Scaffold, Stack
+- Layout: Row, Column, Scaffold, Stack.
-- Structures: Button, Toast, MenuDrawer
+- Structures: Button, Toast, MenuDrawer.
-- Styles: TextStyle, Color, Padding
+- Styles: TextStyle, Color, Padding.
-- Animations: FadeInPhoto, transformations
+- Animations: FadeInPhoto, transformations.
 - Positioning and alignment: Centering and Padding.
 It is important to know how these UI elements work just like I'll need to know how to style components to make pages look better.